Mary Hawkins Butler

-Mary Hawkins Butler (born December 12, 1953) has served since 1981 as the Republican Party mayor of Madison in suburban Jackson, Mississippi.
-She is serving her eleventh consecutive four-year term.
-First elected to office at age twenty-eight, she is among the longest-serving mayors in the United States.
+Mary Hawkins Butler (born December 12, 1953) is an American politician who has served as mayor of Madison, Mississippi, since 1981 as a member of the Republican Party.
+She is one of the longest-serving mayors in the United States.

 Career

-She earned a Bachelor of Business Administration degree from Belhaven University in the capital city of Jackson.
+She earned a Bachelor of Business Administration degree from Belhaven University in Jackson, Mississippi.
 Butler was an alderman prior to her election as mayor of Madison in 1981.

+Butler ran unsuccessfully for state auditor in the 2015 elections against incumbent Stacey E. Pickering of Laurel in the Republican primary.

 In 2021, Butler filed a lawsuit to overturn a voter-approved medical marijuana ballot initiative.
 She claimed there is a flaw in the state initiative process therefore medical marijuana initiative is invalid.
 Supreme Court of Mississippi agreed with Butler and overturned the medical marijuana initiative.

-Butler ran unsuccessfully for state auditor in the 2015 elections against incumbent Stacey E. Pickering of Laurel in the Republican primary.